Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 It is recommended to start with a local deployment, validate that your model and code work, then deploy to a cluster for production scale use.

+The environment setup is a one time task.
+Once the setup is complete, you can re-use the environment for subsequent deployments by setting your environment for deployment (see below for more detail).

 **NOTE**: The following items when completing the environment setup:

 * You will be prompted to sign in to Azure.
 To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the provided code to authenticate.